A clinical trial is a research study, where a new drug or treatment is tested on people to assess its benefits and risks.

 You can find more information on clinical trials, and on making the decision whether or not to join one, on the NHS Choices website and in Understanding Clinical Trials.
 The UK Clinical Research Collaboration can also provide you with more information about taking part in a clinical trial.

-Clinical trials for people with HIV currently taking place are looking at six key areas of HIV treatment and prevention:
+Clinical trials for people with HIV currently taking place are looking at some key areas of HIV treatment and prevention:

 Major advances in HIV therapy have been made as the result of clinical trials.
 For example, we know more about choosing anti-HIV drugs and how and when treatment should be taken from the findings of trials: